patricialmd/aged-care-safety-analytics/README.md

 ![Dashboard Preview](https://github.com/patricialmd/aged-care-safety-analytics/blob/main/06_screenshots/All-Risks-View.png)

+This end-to-end data analytics project analyses the safety and risk monitoring of 1,000 elderly residents across 6 major Australian cities, which are Sydney, Melbourne, Perth, Adelaide, Canberra, and Brisbane.
+It shows a complete data analytics workflow: from synthetic dataset generation in Python based on real-world parameters sourced from existing literature and official sources, to an interactive Power BI dashboard, with SQL analysis and Microsoft Excel pivot reporting in between.

 ## 1. Introduction
-This end-to-end data analytics portfolio project analyses resident safety incidents, health monitoring metrics, and population risk profiles across 6 major Australian cities (Sydney, Melbourne, Perth, Adelaide, Canberra, and Brisbane).
-It shows a complete data analytics workflow: from synthetic dataset generation in Python based on real-world parameters sourced from existing literature and official sources, to an interactive Power BI dashboard, with SQL analysis and Microsoft Excel pivot reporting in between.
+In Australia, the elderly population is increasing, which means more people need support and need to move to care homes.
+In aged care facilities, more residents means more responsibility, and it is harder for staff to keep everyone safe.
+Older people are more likely to get sick suddenly, fall, need medication, and need help with daily activities such as walking or eating.
+This project aims to bridge that gap by analysing safety incidents, health monitoring metrics, and population risk profiles across 6 major Australian cities, with the goal of identifying patterns that can support better care decisions and resource planning for older Australians.

 ---

 ## 2. Tools Used
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)